-3.14 Eye Test / Eye Setting
+3.16 Eye Test / Eye Settings

 The Eye Test must be performed prior to full operation in order to obtain the minimum length and maximum length of the part to be counted when passing through the eye.
 The purpose of this is to a) ensure scrap pieces of parts or materials are not counted as a part and b) ensure two parts passing through the eye are not counted as one part.
-See Figure 3-6.
+See Figure 3-8.

 To perform an Eye Test, turn off the vibratory bowl while leaving the belt running.
 Neither the bowl nor the hopper can run while an Eye Test is performed.
-Press the Eye Test button from the Eye Settings screen (See Figure 3-7) and follow the instructions.
+Press the Eye Test button from the Eye Settings screen (See Figure 3-9) and follow the instructions.
 Randomly drop parts onto the belt.
 Parts must be loaded manually.
 The counter will begin counting and measuring the parts.
 The test will display the last nine counts only and will take the lowest and highest lengths of the tested parts.
 These will be your minimum and maximum sizes, which are displayed at the bottom of the Counter Eye Test screen after each test.

-Minimum Size: The minimum size is used to filter scrap.
+Minimum Size: The minimum size is used to

+filter scrap.
 For example, if, through testing, the minimum value detected was 0.2, setting the value to 0.1 would cause parts that are 0.1 or less to not be counted.
-If you set the minimum setting too close to the actual minimum test value, however, some parts may not be counted, causing overcounts.
-Setting the minimum setting to zero will cause all parts to be counted.
+If the minimum setting is too close to the actual minimum test value, however, some parts may not be counted, causing overcounts.
+Setting the minimum